AlphaRalph/IoTSensorBase/README.md

 <!-- Getting Started -->
 ## Getting Started

+<a href="/alphaRalph/IoTSensorBase/docs/OVERVIEW.md">Getting Started Guide</a> includes a description of how to get the project run.

 ### HardwareSelection

 Since a Raspberry was already provided by the FH-Wels, there was no need to look for an alternative here.